Cheltenham Festival | 11th-14th March 2014

 Wednesday at Cheltenham sees the Queen Mother Champion Chase get underway.
-Sprinter Sacre cruised to victory here in 2013 and is the massive odds-on favourite to do the same again in 2013, but could he face serious competition from Flemenstar, Cue Card or Arkle Trophy winner Simonsig?
+Sprinter Sacre cruised to victory here in 2013 and is the favourite to do the same again this time around.
+Nicky Henderson’s seven-year-old is likely to face strong competition from Sire De Grugy and Benefficient.

-A highly competitive field - including the likes of Big Bucks, At Fishers Cross, Solwhit, Zarkander and Neptune Novices Hurdle champion The New One - is expected to compete for the World Hurdle on day three at Cheltenham.
+A highly competitive field, including the likes of Big Bucks, 2013 Cheltenham winner At Fishers Cross and Rule The World, is expected to compete for the World Hurdle on Day Three at Cheltenham.

 Betfred Gold Cup